Planning for CloudBees CI on modern cloud platforms

 For Active Directory or LDAP, you need to have the server, port, and bind information on hand during CloudBees CI on modern cloud platforms installation.
 In addition, you should ensure that the firewall is open to allow traffic to the authentication server.
 It is recommended to have your networking team available during installation.

 The SAML plugin can be used with Okta.
-It is recommended to have to the person who uses the Okta management console available during CloudBees CI on modern cloud platforms installation.
+It is recommended to have to the person who uses the Okta management console available during the CloudBees CI on modern cloud platforms installation.

 Ensure that CloudBees CI on modern cloud platforms will have network and authentication access to the necessary build tool services.

-For example Subversion, Clearcase, Git, Nexus, etc.
+For example, Subversion, Clearcase, Git, or Nexus.

 If you are currently running Jenkins installations that you plan to migrate to CloudBees CI on modern cloud platforms, determine the number of controllers and agents.